Recession is a scary word for every business.

 Here are a few options:

 Cut back on any unnecessary spending.
 Audit your current spending.
 Are there any services, memberships, or resources that your business can function without for a while?
 If so, then live without.
 Funnel that money back into necessary spending for your business.
 (Remember – marketing is necessary!)
-And, look for cheaper prices for the items that remain on your “necessary” list.
+And, look for lower prices for the items that remain on your “necessary” list.

 Renegotiate vendor agreements with more favorable terms if possible.
 Remember that your vendors may be struggling to get by, too.
 They’d probably be happy to renegotiate the terms of your contract rather than lose out on your business entirely.
 See if they’re willing to give you a more competitive price 0r more flexible payment terms while the economy’s rough.
 You may also be able to negotiate a discount for cash or early payments.
 You’ll never know unless you ask.